 - Not only

+Conjunctions help writing sound natural and organized by linking ideas logically.
 Without conjunctions, sentences would limited to simple statements.
 And while a simple, direct sentence is sometimes the most effective, a more complex sentence using conjunctions is often preferred.
 Conjunctions give writers the ability to create more complex and interesting sentences.
 They can combine ideas, create juxtapositions, add a sense of rhythm and so much more.

 Up Next

-What is a Complex Sentence Structure?
+What is a complex sentence structure?

 Think of writing like architecture.
 The good writers understand the "design" element of the medium, and they also know when to make that design simple, complex, or something in between.
 At the most fundamental level, this design is achieved with sentence structure.
 Let's dive into conjunctions in our upcoming article on complex sentence structure.